sfepy/sfepy/doc/developer_guide.rst

         :math:`\frac{1}{\pi}`.
 	"""

-to prevent Python to interpret and consume the backslashes in common escape sequences like '\\n', '\\f' etc.
+to prevent Python from interpreting and consuming the backslashes in common escape sequences like '\\n', '\\f' etc.

 .. _how_to_regenerate_documentation: